From the fish in the lagoon to kids in our schools – conservation and environmental stewardship are important parts of what we do.

 *Added insulation $0.125 per square foot to achieve R-30, minimum addition of R-19, maximum $275.00; New insulation $0.40 per square foot to achieve R-30, maximum $300.00

-**Limit (2) rebates per customer; unit must have 15 or greater Seasonal Energy Efficiency Rating (SEER).
+**Limit (2) rebates per customer; unit must have at least a 14.3 SEER2 Rating.

 Note: “Replace” means Natural Gas is already used for that appliance and you are replacing it with a Natural Gas appliance.
 “Switch To” means you have an Electric appliance, or no appliance, and you change out to a Natural Gas appliance.
 Proof of installation and/or permits or required.